 Learn something new every day More Info... by email

 Tension about artistic direction between Sting and Copeland began to mount, which was made apparent with several public brawls.
-For Copeland, arguably one of the most talented rock percussionists of his age, Sting’s increasing control of The Police proved challenging.
+For Copeland, arguably one of the most talented rock percussionists of his age, Sting’s increasing control proved challenging.
 Constant infighting, despite great commercial success, and little compromise by any of the band members emerged and became almost as famously noted as were the band’s songs.

 After producing Synchronicity in 1983 and completing their world tour, The Police announced plans for a badly needed sabbatical.
 They did reunite briefly in 1986 to participate in three Amnesty International benefit concerts but did not subsequently announce any plans to make another album or go on tour.

 Instead, Sting continued a successful solo career, experimenting, as he had wished to do with The Police, with different musical forms, particularly jazz.
 Andy Summers, whose ability as a jazz guitarist was barely showcased by the group's songs, delighted many jazz guitarists with several albums.
 Copeland began a successful career scoring films, and later scoring music for several video games, including Spyro The Dragon.

 The Police did play a song or two together on a few occasions.
 In 1992, they played a set at Sting’s wedding.
 When inducted into the Rock and Roll Hall of Fame in 2003, they performed three songs together.
 Intimates noted that even these short performances showed signs of stress, however, and clearly, the time was not yet ripe for a reunion.

 Fans, music critics, and friends of The Police note that such stress was not evident at their 2007 Grammy performance, but some signs of conflict did appear during the reunion tour that followed it.
 A recording of a live performance in Buenos Aires, Argentina, was released in late 2008, but Sting stated quite bluntly that no new album or tour should be expected.